 - Garvan Woodland Gardens – Hot Springs: While this woodland botanical garden hike may not get your heart rate up due to all the stops you’ll be making to appreciate the plants and flowers in bloom, there are 4.5 miles of trails within this Lake Hamilton peninsula.
 You’ll stroll through the Garden of the Pine Wind, the Wildflower Overlook, cross the Floating Cloud Bridge, and maybe even climb some boulders in the Children’s Adventure Garden (and be sure to check out the Tree House)!
 Don’t forget to stop at Anthony Chapel for a bit of tranquility before you leave.

 Reserve your room at Tiffany’s Bed and Breakfast today, and don’t forget to select your special or package during the booking process!
-Our “Unplug and Unwind” package includes 2 tickets to Garvan Woodland Gardens, along with a spa basket filled with locally made bath products.
+Our “Unplug and Unwind” package includes 2 tickets to Garvan Woodland Gardens, along with a S’Mores kit to enjoy at the fire pit.
 Our “Massage Package” with a couples massage and dinner voucher will be the perfect ending to a hiking vacation in Hot Springs, Arkansas!